 Does the AARTOS DDS always need to be manned?

-Not at all.
-Once initial setup is completed, the system works fully automated.
+No, in fact, once the initial setup is completed, the system can work fully automated.
 DDS operation can also be switched at any time to semi-automated or completely manual mode.

 Is it possible to integrate the AARTOS DDS into existing surveillance systems?